bpineau/katafygio/README.md

 ```
 Backup Kubernetes cluster as yaml files in a git repository.
---exclude-kind (-x) and --exclude-object (-y) may be specified several times.
+--exclude-kind (-x) and --exclude-object (-y) may be specified several times,
+or once with several comma separated values.

 Usage:
   katafygio [flags]